American Samoa Culture and Ocean Conservation Film Series

 Youth in Ocean Conservation– Three ocean luminaries, Jean-Michel Cousteau, Sylvia Earle and Nainoa Thompson explain how important it is to educate and inspire kids to take part in ocean conservation because they will be the future decision makers.
 And two young American Samoans, Rex Lokeni and Patricia Penitito share their appreciation for the Hokulea and for protecting ocean resources for future generations.

 I greatly appreciate the warm welcome I received while in American Samoa from all the people I worked with that helped make this series.
 It would not have been possible without all of the assistance and coordination provided, as well as the willingness of American Samoans to share intimate stories about their family and culture.
-In particular, I am very thankful for the support of Superintendent Gene Brighouse and Acting Superintendent Atuatasi-Lelei Peau and the amazing, hard-working staff of National Marine Sanctuary of American Samoa, whose help was essential and much appreciated.
+I am very thankful for the support of Superintendent Gene Brighouse and Acting Superintendent Atuatasi-Lelei Peau and the amazing, hard-working staff of National Marine Sanctuary of American Samoa, whose help was essential and much appreciated.